 As described below, the four basic performance areas in which faculty may be evaluated at KSU are teaching, supervising, and mentoring of students; research and creative activity; professional service; and administration and leadership.
-For the purpose of clarification, administrative faculty are those for whom 50% or more of their workload is administrative in function (See Section 3.).
+For the purpose of clarification, administrative faculty are those for whom 50% or more of their workload is administrative in function.
 Teaching faculty are all others with faculty rank and status.
 Depending upon college and departmental guidelines, faculty members need not show achievement in all four areas; in fact, it is expected that most faculty members will not.
 However, outside of administrative and non-tenure track faculty, most teaching faculty will be evaluated based upon contributions in teaching, supervision and mentoring of students, research and creative activity, and professional service.
-All faculty members are encouraged to develop strong connections between performance areas and engage in activities that impact more than one area simultaneously.
-For example, a service learning project may reflect both teaching, supervision and mentoring of students and professional service.
-Some research projects may involve both research and creative activity and professional service and pedagogical research may involve both research and creative activity and teaching, supervision and mentoring of students.
-Whatever the individual's relative emphasis in the performance areas, all faculty members are expected to participate in service activities essential to the life of the institution.
+(See faculty workload models in Section Three).
+What constitutes appropriate activities in all four areas is defined by departmental guidelines.
+These standards must be honored by all levels of review in the tenure and promotion process.
+Whatever the individual's relative emphasis in the performance areas, all faculty members are expected to devote at least 5% of their time to professional service activities essential to the life of the institution.